Americana (Neil Young and Crazy Horse album)

-Americana is the 33rd studio album by Canadian / American musician Neil Young, released on June 5, 2012.
+Americana is the thirty-third studio album by Canadian / American musician Neil Young, released on June 5, 2012.
 The album was Young's first collaboration with backing band Crazy Horse since their 2003 album, Greendale, and its associated tour.

 Background

 The album was inspired by Young's experiences in his first rock band as a teenager.
 His band The Squires would play rock versions of old folk standards.
-He explains in a June 2012 interview with Rolling Stone's Austin Scaggs: "Back in 1964 or '65, the Squires were playing a folk club in Thunder Bay, Ontario," says Young, 66.
-"A group called the Thorns did a version of 'Oh Susannah' that just knocked me on my ass."
+He explains in a June 2012 interview with Rolling Stone's Austin Scaggs: "Back in 1964 or '65, the Squires were playing a folk club in Thunder Bay, Ontario [...].
+A group called the Thorns did a version of 'Oh Susannah' that just knocked me on my ass."
 Young continues in interviews for the biography Shakey:

-"The Thorns came through playin' in nightclubs that we were playing in afternoons.
+The Thorns came through playin' in nightclubs that we were playing in afternoons.
 They were the original folk-rock band, okay?
 Tim Rose and two other guys: no drums, but they had bass, two guitars, I think it was.
 They did some really nice stuff and sang really well.
 One of my favorites was "Oh Susannah"; they did this arrangement that was bizarre.
 It was in a minor key, which completely changed everything, and it was rock and roll.
 So that idea spawned arrangements of all these other songs for me.
 I did minor versions of them all.
 We got into it.
 That was a certain Squires stage that never got recorded.
 Wish there were tapes of those shows.
 We used to do all this stuff, a whole kinda music: folk-rock.
 We took famous old folk songs like "Clementine", "She'll Be Comin' 'Round the Mountain", "Tom Dooley", and we did them all in minor keys based on the Tim Rose arrangement of "Oh Susannah".

 Young's time with the Squires and his early encounters with Tim Rose and The Thorns and his early interactions with Stephen Stills were fresh in his memory due to writing one of his memoirs, Waging Heavy Peace.
 Young explains to NPR's Terry Gross:

-"So I was remembering that from writing my book.
+So I was remembering that from writing my book.
 But at the same time, I was getting ready to record with Crazy Horse, and I had no material.
 So I went to my studio with - and the Horse was there, and we were ready to play.
 And I said, well, I don't have any new songs.
 I'll try this one here, and we'll try some of these just to get loosened up.
 So we did those, and there was also one other one from a band that came through to the Fourth Dimension club in Thunder Bay that was called the Company, and in that band was Stephen Stills.
 And he sang a song called "High Flyin' Bird", which I thought also was great.
-So as I was in the habit of doing at the time, I copped that arrangement, too."
+So as I was in the habit of doing at the time, I copped that arrangement, too.